timothycohen/samplekit/packages/preprocess-markdown-vscode/README.md

-# LaTeX and Markdown Injection
+# Markdown TextMate Grammar Injection into Svelte Templates

-Accompanies the @samplekit/preprocess-markdown npm package to make Markdown pleasant to use inside Svelte.
+Accompanies the @samplekit/preprocess-katex npm package to inject syntax highlighting into the Svelte template markdown blocks.

 ## Features